doodzik/semantic-tag/README.md

 # semantic-tag

 This Repo contains the spec for semantic tags.
-It is written in [JSON-Schema](http://json-schema.org) You can find the spec in the source directory
+It is implemented in https://github.com/sylvainpolletvillard/ObjectModel

 # installation